bright/bright.github.io/_posts/2014-11-07-xcodeforinjection-meets-command-line.md

 There’s also `injection refresh` command that reverts injection changes and then patches the project again.
 It’s great if you run your app on a real device and don’t want to change your ip address in `main.m` every time you switch your wifi.

+*This article is available at [a new location](https://brightinventions.pl/blog/xcodeforinjection-meets-command-line)*